-There’s this connection, a kind of “marriage,” between the practitioners of Yoga and those of Thai Massage.
+There’s this intimate connection — a kind of “marriage” — between the practitioners of Yoga and those of Thai Massage.

 It might be described as a delicate balance between push and pull, mutual admiration, ignorance and insight.
-I suppose it’s because practitioners often come from “different worlds,” meet in the middle, and are “forced” to reflect each other’s “other side.”
+I suppose it’s because Yoga and Thai Massage practitioners and therapists often come from “different worlds,” meet in the middle, and are “forced” to reflect each other’s “other side.”

 Apart from Reusi Dat Ton (Thai Yoga), I basically don’t do Indian Yoga myself.
 Well, I do some exercises on occasion, some basic poses derived from out Thai Massage.

-But then again, I’m fairly interested in the Yoga Asanas and their workings, and I do study them.
-I need to know their function and benefits, but mainly from out a practitioner’s perspective, that is, I use the poses on my clients.
+But then again, I’m fairly interested in the Yoga Asanas and their function, and I do study them.
+I need to know how and why they work and their benefits, but mainly from out a therapist’s perspective, that is, I use the poses on my clients.

 When it comes to doing Yoga and being a Thai Massage practitioner, it’s quite interesting what Pichest Boothumme has to say about Yoga.
-Practitioners often claim Pichest doesn’t exercise Yoga himself or even dislikes and discourages it.
-I don’t really know about that, but I suppose it’s because he tends to say something like : “Doing Thai Massage, no do Yoga!”
+Practitioners often claim Pichest didn’t exercise Yoga himself or even disliked and discouraged it.
+I don’t really know about that, but I suppose it’s because he tended to say something like : “Doing Thai Massage, no do Yoga!”

-I tend to agree because doing Yoga and getting, studying, and/or giving Thai Massage simultaneously, say at the same day, day after day, is just simply too much.
+I think I agree with this because doing Yoga and getting, studying, and/or giving Thai Massage simultaneously, say at the same day, day after day, is just simply too much.
 It’s like doing double, triple intensive Yoga classes on one day and it clearly robs you from all your energy and over-manipulates your body.
 That’s my experience.

 I’ve seen these 10-day Thai Massage courses where the students start and end with an hour or so of Yoga.
 I tell you: after four or five days they’re like Zombies.
 No energy, dried-up.
 I really see no point in doing so … although it might work out just fine for very experienced bodyworkers.